meezwhite/p5.grain/CONTRIBUTING.md

 ## Feature Requests

-You can request a new feature by [starting a discussion](./discussions/new?category=ideas) in the Ideas category in Discussions.
+You can request a new feature by starting a discussion in the [Ideas section](https://github.com/meezwhite/p5.grain/discussions/categories/ideas) in Discussions.

 Guidelines: